morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 [...]
 ```

-The `.status.memory` of both VirtualMachine instance show that the guest was assigned 512Mi memory.
+The `.status.memory` of both VirtualMachine instances shows that the guest was assigned 512Mi memory.

 ```yaml
 apiVersion: kubevirt.io/v1